 If you witness someone overdosing or suspect that they have had an opioid overdose, act quickly.
 CALL 911, and if you have Narcan (naloxone, the opiate overdose reversal medication) use it.
 If you are unsure how to get naloxone or how to use it, there are resources available for both.

 Celebrating the Life of Lost Loved Ones and Shedding the Stigma of Addiction

 There are events all over the world on this day, to raise awareness, spread harm reduction methods and remember lost lives.
 GateHouse Treatment in New Hampshire is holding an event to celebrate the lives of loved ones lost and to support the ones who are in recovery and raise awareness for the ones still suffering.
-When someone dies, we often focus on the fact that they have been taken from us.
-We mourn, and that’s normal.
-You are not afforded the same freedom of discussing what happened because of the stigma associated with a loved one passing due to an opioid or other drug-related overdose.
+When someone dies, we often focus on the fact that they have been taken from us; we mourn, and that’s normal.
+You are not afford the same freedom of discussing what happened because of the stigma associated with a loved one passing due to an opioid or other drug-related overdose.
 The silence many face is crippling.
-There is nothing to be ashamed of when a loved one passes, no matter what it was from.
+There is nothing to be ashamed of when a loved one passes, no matter what causes their passing.

 Celebrate their life instead of only remembering what took them.
-Eat their favorite food, listen to a song that makes you think of them, wear their favorite color, celebrate all the little things that made them who they were.
+Eat their favorite food, listen to a song that makes you think of them, wear their favorite color, celebrate all the little things that made them the person you love.
 Most importantly, talk about it.
 You don’t have to suffer in silence with your grief.
-Getting involved in an event can give you a support group to turn to when you’re struggling with a loss of a loved one.
+Getting involved in an event can give you a support group to turn to when you’re struggling with the loss of a loved one.
 You are worthy of recovery just as they have been freed from their addiction; you are worthy of being free from the stigma of addiction as well.